Interested in helping wildlife in the San Francisco Bay Area?

 On-Site Volunteer:

-On-Site volunteers work a 2+ hour shift outdoors, socially distances, at our San Francisco-based Intake Center.
+On-Site volunteers work a 2-3 hour shift indoors and outdoors at our San Francisco-based Intake Center.
 Duties include filling water bottles, cleaning opossum enclosures, feeding animals, washing food dishes, and general cleaning of the grounds.

 Requirements: